-As opposed to the NMDA-dependent LTP, which is the most-studied form of LTP and is generally considered to be expressed post-synaptically, MF-LTP does not require any coordinated post-synaptic activity for its induction (Ref, but see Jaffe & Johnston, 1990).
-The fact that the MF-LTP is non-associative might suggest that it is less suitable to underlie memory storage processes (Ref).
-Consistent with this notion are studies that tested knock-out mice in which MF-LTP and LTD are impaired and found no impairments in learning tasks (Huang et al., 1995; Yokoi et al., 1996).
+As opposed to the associative NMDA-dependent LTP, which is the most-studied form of LTP and is generally considered to be expressed post-synaptically, MF-LTP does not require any coordinated post-synaptic activity for its induction (Ref, but see Jaffe & Johnston, 1990).
+The fact that the MF-LTP is non-associative might suggest that it has alternative physiological relevance to memory storage processes than those related to classical NMDA-dependent LTP (Ref).
+In support for alternative role for MF-LTP is the findings that studies that tested knock-out mice in which MF-LTP and LTD are impaired and found no impairments in learning tasks (Huang et al., 1995; Yokoi et al., 1996).
 Another support for this idea comes from a recent study in which the researchers provided evidence that homeostatic plasticity processes are prevalent and centered in the MF-synapse in response to pharmacological perturbations to network activity.
 In-light of these observations, the authors suggested a new role for the MF-synapse as a gain-control device that helps keeping excitation levels in the hippocampal circuitry in a certain physiological range (Lee et al., 2013).

 Here needs to come some concluding paragraph which I will write after we will make the first rounds of revisions…